shetabit/visitor/README.md

 ],
 ```

-then, run the below commands to publish migrations and create tables
+Then, run the below commands to publish migrations and create tables

 ```bash
 php artisan vendor:publish